aquamarinum/scanner/README.md

 # scanner

 Course fullstack project.
-For BSUIR, fro FITU, for the Glory and the Emperor !!!
+For the Glory and the Emperor !!!